mautic/documentation/en/plugins/pipedrive.md

 # Realtime update

-If you are create new/or edit contact in Pipedrive, Pipedrive should send update via webhook and Mautic should recognize contact status and add/or update it depends on current integration.
+If you are create new/or edit contact in Pipedrive, Pipedrive should send update via webhook and Mautic should recognize contact status and add/or update depends on current integration status.

-If you are create new/or edit contact in Mautic, Mautic should send this update to Pipedrive API.
-Mautic should recognize contact status and add/or update it depends on current integration.
+If you are create new/or edit contact in Mautic, Mautic should send this update via Pipedrive API.
+Mautic should recognize contact status and add/or update  depends on current integration status.

 **You have to complete the plugin configuration to use these scripts.**